sathomas/jsDataV.is/src/text/ch6/04-maplibrary.md

 }
 ```

-First we check to see whether or not this is the very first step in the animation.
+First we check to see whether this is the very first step in the animation.
 If it isn't, `step` will be greater than 0 and we can remove the previous step's polylines from the map in line 3.

 ``` {.javascript .numberLines .line-3}
     if (step > 0) {